91nunocosta/prot/README.md

     MERGE (:Parent {id: r.parent.id})-[R]->(:Child: {id: r.child.id})
     ```

-4. Develop a slimmer representation of the graphs. `py2neo` stores _property_ names
+5. Develop a slimmer representation of the graphs. `py2neo` stores _property_ names
 and values along with the _nodes_ and _relationships_.
 Yet, the nodes of the same _label_/type,
 share the same set of properties.
 A collection of bi-dimensional arrays per _node_ type can
 store all instances for each type.
 Rows would represent the _nodes_ and columns their
 _properties_.
 This way, we would store each _property_ name only once per _node_ type.

+6. Extend the [uniprot2graph](./prot/uniprot2graph_config.py) configuration to improve
+the graph representation of _UniProt_ data.
+We could create a Python script to generate
+part of the configuration (e.g., property types) from the _UniProt_ XML schema.
+Someone with
+domain knowledge could fill in the details in the config.
+We could add support to extra configuration parameters if needed.

-5. Encapsulate the flow into a docker and configure Prefect with a
+7. Encapsulate the flow into a docker and configure Prefect with a
 [Kubernetes infrastructure](https://docs.prefect.io/concepts/infrastructure/#kubernetesjob).

-6. Develop a Kubernetes configuration for Prefect (server, agents, blocks, etc.).
+8. Develop a Kubernetes configuration for Prefect (server, agents, blocks, etc.).
 It is also possible to use [Prefect managed cloud service](https://www.prefect.io/cloud/).
 Yet, the effort of setting-up Prefect would pay off in the long run and avoid vendor lock-in.